Calculator (character): Fictional character biography

 The Society is taken over from the inside out when the villain Libra proves he can trade loyalty for a criminal's deepest desire.
 This is all part of a successful plan to conquer the Earth and the Calculator is left a groveling witness to various Libra-headed executions.
 Calculator is there because he is accused of sending computer codes that will help the resistance.
-The extent of his betrayal is detailed later; he claims to have created an eighth layer of the TCP/IP protocol and used it to set up a hidden Internet, named the Unternet, able to be used by tech-savvy supervillains to act undetected by Libra and Darkseid, and then let Oracle and the superheroes use it to coordinate their efforts against the Apokoliptans on Earth.
+The extent of his betrayal is detailed later; he claims to have created an eighth layer of the TCP/IP protocol and used it to set up a hidden Internet, named the Unternet, to coordinate efforts against the Apokoliptans on Earth.

-In Teen Titans #66 it is revealed that he is the father of Wendy Harris, when he visits Wendy, who is comatose, in her hospital room.
-He vows revenge against the Teen Titans.

-In Birds of Prey #126, the Calculator copies Kilg%re's programming into himself, gaining the ability to control all forms of technology.
-He then uses this power to launch an attack on the Birds of Prey.

-In the Oracle: The Cure miniseries, the Calculator seeks out the remnants of the Anti-Life Equation, hoping to use it to save Wendy.
-As the Calculator arrives at the hospital, Wendy recovers from her coma on her own, but is left partially paralyzed.
+Calculator is revealed to be the father of Wendy Harris when he visits a comatose Wendy at a hospital.
+In the series Oracle: The Cure, Calculator seeks out the remnants of the Anti-Life Equation to heal Wendy.
+Wendy recovers from her coma on her own, but is left partially paralyzed.
 Oracle, who had followed him to the hospital to prevent him from using the Anti-Life equation on Wendy, tells Calculator that he has Anti-Life residue on him which enables her to track him, after which he is thrown out of the hospital by guards.

-Calculator later gathers together a new version of the Fearsome Five to target the Titans.
-He has the Five send a nuclear-powered metahuman into a meltdown powerful enough to destroy the city of San Francisco.
-His plan is foiled by Kid Devil, who flies the metahuman above the city, sacrificing himself in the process.
+Calculator gathers together a new version of the Fearsome Five and has them send a nuclear-powered metahuman to destroy San Francisco.
+His plan is foiled by Kid Devil, who sacrifices himself to fly the metahuman above the city.
 Calculator also has the Fearsome Five abduct Kid Eternity, who he uses to repeatedly summon the spirit of Marvin White, Wendy Harris' twin brother.
-The captivity proves fatal for the hero.

-Later, the Calculator creates robotic duplicates of himself to attack the Teen Titans.
-The Teen Titans are able to dispatch all of the robots and find the Calculator's hideout.
-Once inside the team is captured by the Calculator, who admits that he killed Kid Eternity when he was unable to see Marvin.
-After Wonder Girl breaks free she attempts to kill him, for the dead Teen Titans member Kid Eternity, but is stopped by Red Robin.
-Robin attacks Calculator, who is revealed to be another robot double.
+Calculator kills Kid Eternity after failing to see Marvin.